LuisCMoreira/SnipOfIoT_ubuntuIoTmonitor/README.md

+# IoT UBUNTUmonitor

-# This is a simple python script to loop an mqtt payload with data from the ubuntu device.
+## This is a simple python script to loop an mqtt payload with data from the ubuntu device.
 It is intended to be used as a monitoring agent in an Edge device.

 ### to instal package